saulpierotti/markdown_notebook/AG.md

 	* Polimorphic sites are more informative than sites with rare variants, so I tend to focus on them for determining an aplotype
 * Genotyping by sequencing (GBS) allows to detect unknown SNPs and it is typically done with pooled reduced representation libraries
 * Illumina can produce customized genotyping chips

-## Genome structure
-* LINEs are autonomous repetitive sequences of 6-8 kb
-	* The LINE1 family is the most abundant
-	* There are around 50k LINEs in a genome
-* SINEs are depend on LINEs for transposition and are 100-300 bp long
-	* They are derived from the 7SL RNA
-	* The 7SL RNA is involved in the signal recognition particle that guides protein translation to the ER
-* Alu is a SINE and it is the most abundant repeat in primates (1M copies)
-* LINEs and SINEs are retrotransposons, transposons that move via an RNA intermediate
-* MIRs(mammalian interspersed repeats) are a type of SINE found in mammals
-* LTRs are retroviral elements and they are 1.5-3 kb long
-* DNA transposons are 2-3 kb long and code for a trasposase
-* They can be spotted with repeat masker
-* This tool can mark SINE, LINE, Alu and will mask it in my sequence
-* Masking means to substitute a sequence with a stretch of NNNN of the same length
-* Pseudogenes can be processed or non processed (with introns) and they are not recognised by repeatmasker
-* Cot curves are obtained by melting the genome and observing the re-annealing process
-	* Before melting the genome is sheared in 1kb chunks
-	* The rate limiting step of reassociation is the collision of complementary strands, a second order kinetic
-* The copy number of a sequence influences the time needed for re-annealing
-* In simple genomes the cot curves are sigmoids, while in eucariots they are complex
-* Eukariotic cot curves can usually be resolved in 3 sections
-	* An highly repetitive portion of DNA re-anneals quickly
-	* A moderately repetitive region
-	* Unique sequences
-* To put in perspective in a human genome
-	* Coding regions represent 1.5% of the genome
-	* Conserved regions represent 3%
-	* Non conserved unique regions 44%
-	* Transposons are 45%
-	* Constitutive heterochromatine 6.6%
-	* Microsatellites 2%
-* Constitutive heterochromatine is highly repetitive with short tandem repeats
-	* It is typically centromeric or on the short arm of acrocentric chromosomes, where it forms constrictions
-* Satellite DNA is that portion of the genome that when it is centrifuged it forms thin bands that are lighter than the bulk genome
-	* Sequence density depends only on GC content
-* Minisatellites are 10-30 bp long and are usuallyu near telomeres
-	* Some of them are hypervariable (VNTRs), so they are useful for the identification of individuals
-* Microsatellites (SSRs) are 2-5 bp and they are found everywhere in the genome
-* Genes are probably around 20k, most of them protein coding
-* Histone genes don't have introns
-* More than 99% of genes is represented by introns
-* Exons are around 200 bp on average
-* Intron size is really variable, from 100 bp to several Mb
-* There are portions of mithocondrial DNA integrated in the nuclear genome
-	* These are called NUMTS and they are mostly pseudogenes, but maybe some of them are functional
-	* They are still being integrated, so they tend to be quite variable
-	* The ones integrated most recently tend to be really similar to the mithocondrial sequences
-* Gene families can be in tandem or interspersed
-* Instersped genes could have been moved by transposons

 ## GWAS
 * I want to find the association between a phenotype and a genomic locus